Cornelia Clark Fort (WAsp)

 Reviewing ‘From Here to Anywhere’ by Joy Jordan-Lake, at the Belmont 125th anniversary book-signing tonight, I have a story to add.
 Thumbing through the photos, the Cornelia Fort picture caught my eye.
 I have a little known family story about her, told to my brother and me by our cousin Dick Henderson a few years ago.

-Dick’s father (my great uncle) John Bond Henderson, Sr. of The Southwestern Company owned the farm adjacent to the Fort’s, which is now known as Shelby Bottoms.
+Dick’s father (my great uncle) John Bernice Henderson, Sr. of The Southwestern Company owned the farm adjacent to the Fort’s, which is now known as Shelby Bottoms.
 They called it Wild Acres.
 Dick vividly described to us the “old-growth” forrest he explored there as a child.

 The Henderson’s were close neighbors with the family of Dr. Rufus Elijah Fort, founder of the National Life and Accident Insurance Company.
 They had many stories.
 Dick once described his brother racing past Cornelia’s chauffeured commute to Ward-Belmont one day, nearly ending in calamity around Shelby Park.